Open Science · Diffusion MRI · Microstructure Imaging

 This is a completely different computational path.
 It does not know the analytical equation exists.
 It does not care whether δ and Δ are well-defined for the waveform being tested.
 It just runs the physics.

-When the analytical equation and Monte Carlo agree — across substrate geometries, diffusion times, b-values, and waveform shapes — the implementation is validated.
-Not just tested: validated against physical ground truth from two independent directions.
-Any AI-introduced error that survives one direction is extremely unlikely to survive both.
+When the analytical equation and Monte Carlo agree — across substrate geometries, diffusion times, b-values, and waveform shapes — that is strong evidence the implementation is right: an AI-introduced error that survives one direction is unlikely to survive both.
+It isn't the final word, though.
+Both paths can share a blind spot, and the substrate itself is still a simplification of real tissue — so the researcher always has the last call.

 When they diverge, something more valuable than a passing test emerges: a precise characterisation of the analytical equation's scope boundary.
 The Kärger model breaks down at short exchange times.
 The Neuman cylinder solution breaks down at high b-values and non-PGSE waveforms.
 Monte Carlo does not break down — it simply reflects the physics of that regime.
 Mapping where the analytical solution departs from Monte Carlo ground truth is not a validation failure.
-It is a scientific result: the exact envelope within which a published model is trustworthy, encoded directly into the compendium.
+It is a scientific result: the exact envelope within which a published model is trustworthy, recorded openly alongside the benchmark.

-This is the architecture that makes agent development safe.
+This is the architecture that makes agent development trustworthy.

 Each feature ships with a physics-grounded benchmark: a set of parameter regimes where analytical and Monte Carlo must agree to within a stated tolerance, and a set of departure curves that characterise the boundary beyond it.
 An agent that hallucinates an implementation will fail the benchmark.
-An agent that ships a correct implementation extends the compendium.
-The physics enforces the standard.
-The agents do the work.
+An agent that ships a correct implementation extends what's been verified.
+The physics sets the standard; the agents do the work.

-In practice, the heavy lifting across the entire dmipy ecosystem — simulation engine, fitting framework, acquisition design, tractography, preprocessing, and compendium pipeline — has been done by agent teams running Anthropic's Claude Sonnet 4.6.
-The role of the human researcher is to set direction, state the physics, and hold the agents accountable to it.
-This is not a workflow where AI assists.
-It is a workflow where AI builds and physics audits.
+In practice, much of the work across dmipy's two engines — the Monte Carlo simulator and the fitting framework — has been done by agent teams running Anthropic's Claude.
+The role of the human researcher is to set direction, state the physics, and hold the work accountable to it.
+This is not a workflow where AI merely assists: AI builds, physics audits, and the researcher decides.

 About